Recommended Systems for 8K Playback. Part 1: Using GPUs

 The final performance of the media player depends mainly on the content properties, input bitrate, and the platform performance:

 - Content properties: The player’s performance is affected by content properties such as resolution, chroma format (4:2:0, 4:2:2, 4:4:4), bit depth (10-bit, 12-bit) and spatial and temporal activity in the input video.

-- Bitrate: HEVC decoding performance depends directly on the input bitrate, the higher the bitrate the higher the performance required to achieve a target application (e.g. 8Kp60).
+- Bitrate: HEVC and VVC decoding performance depends directly on the input bitrate, the higher the bitrate the higher the performance required to achieve a target application (e.g. 8Kp60).
 The bitrate, in turn, depends on the encoding options that were used during the encoding of the input video, including among others: bitrate settings, rate control method, GOP size, intra-frame period, and block size.

 - Platform performance: The decoding performance directly depends on the CPU performance: clock frequency and number of CPU cores.
 Video rendering performance depends on the GPU performance: frequency, number of cores, memory bandwidth.